Polangui: Airport

-The nearest airport is in Legazpi City Legazpi Airport – about 39.1 km from Polangui.
-Philippine Airlines and Cebu Pacific Air operate in the airport, with daily flights to and from Manila and Cebu.
-The construction of the soon Polangui Domestic Airport at Barangay Balangibang is still under negotiation.
+The nearest airport is in Bicol International Airport, about 39.1 km from Polangui.
+It is served by Philippine Airlines and Cebu Pacific, with daily flights to and from Manila and Cebu.
+Since December 2, 2024, Cebu Pacific has also operated flights to Iloilo on Mondays, Wednesdays, and Fridays.

 Seaport

 Polangui is a landlocked municipality, entirely enclosed by land.
 The nearest ports from Polangui are Pantao Port in Libon, Pio Duran Port in Pio Duran, Legazpi Seaport in Legazpi City, and Tabaco International Seaport in Tabaco City.

 Railways

 In March 2012, the 10 1/2-hour Mayon Limited started traveling between Manila and Ligao City, but later ceased operations.
 In 2016, operation of the PNR Southrail Line resumed with one round trip between Naga City and Legazpi City, and served the town through the Polangui railway station.
 However, it was also stopped due to issues on maintenance and public safety.